arrow-kt/arrow-website/content/docs/learn/coroutines/concurrency-primitives.md

 provides Multiplatform-ready atomic references.
-In particular, their `getAndSet`, `getAndUpdate`, and `compareAndSet` operations are guaranteed to happen atomically; there's no possibility of two computations performing these operations and getting an inconsistent state at the end.
+In particular, their `getAndSet`, `getAndUpdate`, and `compareAndSet` operations are guaranteed to happen atomically; there's no possibility of two computations performing these operations and resulting in an inconsistent state in the end.

 :::warning Atomic primitive types